Suryakant-Bharti/Important-Java-Concepts/_moreReadMe/keywords/README.md

 ## 21) final

 final keyword is used when a class or a method or a field doesn’t need further modifications. final class can’t be extended, final method can’t be overridden and the value of a final field can’t be changed.
-[See more]

 ```java